-Have you noticed how often a baby twitches in his or her sleep, or waves, wiggles and squirms about while awake?
+Have you noticed how often a baby twitches in his or her sleep, or waves, wiggles and squirms about while awake, including tongue fasciculations?
 Is all this movement necessary?
 What can the science of sensorimotor development tell us about these phenomena?
 Here are 7 reasons why a newborn baby twitches and moves every little and big part of their body.

 Let’s look at the sleeping infant first.
 When a baby sleeps, if they are developing typically, you will observe them profusely twitching.
 Professor Mark S. Blumberg has been studying such twitches, called “myoclonic” twitches, for two decades.
 As he puts it, there are “intriguing relationships between twitching and the skills that babies are developing.”